libremfg/rhize-docs/content/how-to/bpmn/create-workflow.md

 ```

 1. Create a start event that subscribes to the correct topic, for example `orders`.
-1. Connect the start event to a JSONATA task.
+1. Connect the start event to a JSONata task.
 1. In the **JSONata transform expression**, filter for only the fields you need, and map them to the field names accepted by the API: